Aryan-Poonacha/ultralight_llamafile/README.md

 2. **Launch TinyLlama Local Server:**
    - On Mac/Linux, provide permission to launch the llamafile with `chmod +x TinyLlama-1.1B-Chat-v1.0.F16.llamafile`.
 Then, navigate to the directory and run the file with `./llava-v1.5-7b-q4.llamafile`.
 This will launch the locallama server.

+   - On Windows, you will need to setup WSL and get to the stage of having a WSL terminal active.
+Then, follow the above steps.
+Alternatively, you can follow the steps provided (here)[https://github.com/Mozilla-Ocho/llamafile] to launch it from a normal windows CMD prompt.

 3. **Interact Locally via CLI:**
    - Navigate to the project directory in your terminal.
    - Run `python main.py`.